 Soon after his 24th birthday, a close friend who had been serving in the US Army in Afghanistan approached Ramesh with a potential job offer, which he accepted.
 The role would involve working under an open contract in supply distribution for the US Army base.
 Ramesh’s wife, Basanti, was against the job from the beginning.
 “The area was constantly in a state of warfare.
 We would hear news of explosions, violence, and people being killed.
 None of my family wanted me to go,” says Ramesh.

-army.
+But Ramesh accepted the posting, and began working for the US army in Afghanistan on a wage of nearly $7,000USD a month.
+He remembers a strong sense of camaraderie in the army.
 “Troops and army personnel tended to cooperate with each other.
 There were 37-38 different nationalities of people in the area I was stationed.”

 After six years in the army Ramesh received a new job offer.
 3 Angels Nepal had successfully locked in approval for the construction of the 3AIMS mission school, and were faced with the issue of finding quality staff for such a young establishment.
 Pastor Rajendra Gautam, director of 3 Angels Nepal, offered Ramesh a position at the school.
 “I knew of the mission of 3 Angels Nepal, and had heard the work was beginning to expand.
 I decided I wanted to serve a higher purpose, rather than simply the prospect of money,” says Ramesh when talking about the role he accepted with 3AN, while forgetting to mention the humble income of $200AUD a month.